apache/pulsar-site/versioned_docs/version-2.8.x/client-libraries-java.md

 int|`defaultBackoffIntervalNanos`| Default duration for a backoff interval | TimeUnit.MILLISECONDS.toNanos(100);
 long|`maxBackoffIntervalNanos`|Maximum duration for a backoff interval|TimeUnit.SECONDS.toNanos(30)

-Check out the Javadoc for the {@inject: javadoc:PulsarClient:/client/org/apache/pulsar/client/api/PulsarClient} class for a full list of configurable parameters.
+Check out the Javadoc for the [PulsarClient](/api/client/org/apache/pulsar/client/api/PulsarClient) class for a full list of configurable parameters.

 > In addition to client-level configuration, you can also apply [producer](#configuring-producers) and [consumer](#configuring-consumers) specific configuration as described in sections below.

 ## Producer

 In Pulsar, producers write messages to topics.
-Once you've instantiated a {@inject: javadoc:PulsarClient:/client/org/apache/pulsar/client/api/PulsarClient} object (as in the section [above](#client-configuration)), you can create a {@inject: javadoc:Producer:/client/org/apache/pulsar/client/api/Producer} for a specific Pulsar [topic](reference-terminology.md#topic).
+Once you've instantiated a [PulsarClient](/api/client/org/apache/pulsar/client/api/PulsarClient) object (as in the section [above](#client-configuration)), you can create a [Producer](/api/client/org/apache/pulsar/client/api/Producer) for a specific Pulsar [topic](reference-terminology.md#topic).

 ```java